 Exchanging lies for TRUTH

 Insignificance.
-God has also made me aware of how often my thoughts berate me with the message that what I do lacks any real value to Him.
-Although this is something I’m still working through there have been two strong messages of truth that God has graciously given to me.
+One of the lies God has been uncovering is how my thoughts often berate me with the message that what I do lacks any real value to God.
+Although this is something I’m still working through, there are two lessons God taught me that will remain etched in my mind.

-There’s obviously a bunch more I could say about this.
-It’s been many months of transforming 51 years of fearful and wrong thinking (with more to go).
-My main take away is this.
-One, when God says ‘Be transformed by the renewing of your mind’, He means it.
-Literally.
-Our minds are so powerful and they can either attempt to kill us everyday or shine life into our souls!
-Two, this isn’t something we should do alone.
+- We can’t do this alone.
 God knows us better than we know ourselves!
 We were made to delight and abide in Him.
-If you struggle as I have to do this, it may be because deep within you there are lies that you have believed.
-Ask God to be the Great Physician in your heart and mind and begin to reveal to you these lies and replace them with His truth.
+If you struggle as I have to do this, it may be because deep within your mind there are strongholds or lies.
+Ask God to reveal them to you and to replace them with His truth.
 There is nothing more life giving than being set free to delight and rest in the God who made you.